Skip to main content

 FAQ

 Why did my ice maker suddenly stop making ice?
-Usually a frozen or kinked water line, the shut-off arm flipped off, an overdue filter, or a freezer running too warm to cycle.
+Usually a frozen water line, the shut-off arm flipped off, an overdue filter, or a freezer running too warm to cycle.
 Check the arm and the filter first.

 How long before it works again after a fix?
 Give it 12 to 24 hours.
 The fill-freeze-harvest cycle is slow, and most units drop a fresh batch within a day.